Otis Worldwide Corporation (OTIS) Just Got Our Attention

-Otis Worldwide Corporation (NYSE:OTIS) went up by 0.10% from its latest closing price compared to the recent 1-year high of $79.69.
-The company’s stock price has collected 0.36% of gains in the last five trading sessions.
-Press Release reported on 05/26/21 that Otis Announces Global ESG Goals
+Otis Worldwide Corporation (NYSE:OTIS) went up by 1.56% from its latest closing price compared to the recent 1-year high of $80.81.
+The company’s stock price has collected 3.11% of gains in the last five trading sessions.
+Press Release reported 16 hours ago that Otis Unveils New Generation of Digitally Native Elevator Platforms

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.